 Sewage sludge as a waste group fits perfectly into the subject of interest in the circular economy.
 Its amount increases due to the rising number of sewage treatment plants, the quality of the treatment process, and the residents served.
-It is a waste that contains recoverable substances (e.g., nitrogen or phosphorus), but this technology is expensive.
+It is a type of waste that contains recoverable substances (e.g., nitrogen or phosphorus).
+Although this technology is still expensive, technological progress will make it achievable soon.

 Changes in the level of knowledge and available technologies affect the limitation of the existing forms of use of sludge (agricultural use, composting), and the forms of use with the recovery of resources and energy are preferable.